 Whether it’s just to relax or to work on body mobility and flexibility, yoga is a great exercise that can be modified to be quite gentle or more intense depending on what you’re looking for.
 A 2014 review found that yoga may improve short-term fatigue and mood in patients with MS (Cramer, Lauche, Azizi, Dobos, & Langhorst, 2014).
 Work with your health care practitioner to determine your exercise needs and abilities.
 Start incorporating yoga slowly, and let your instructor know about relevant limitations and conditions so they can suggest pose modifications.

 Vibration therapy or whole-body vibration (WBV) involves standing or doing exercises on a platform that sends out oscillating vibrations.
 This vibration is believed to cause a person’s muscles to contract and relax frequently, which may help improve symptoms of MS and help people reap more benefits from exercise.
 A 2018 systematic review found that WBV could benefit patients with MS in terms of muscle strength, functioning, coordination, and balance; however, there are not many well-designed studies of WBV training effectiveness (Bueno, Ramos-Campo, & Rubio-Arias, 2018), and more research is needed in this area.
 Talk to your doctor or physical therapist before trying WBV.
-There is a clinical trial in Texas recruiting patients with MS to study the effects of personal training versus whole body vibration.

-In a small study of twenty patients with RRMS, acupuncture appeared to improve patients’ scores on a test of their ability to walk twenty-five feet (Criado, Santos, Machado, Gonçalves, & Greten, 2017).
+In a small study of 20 patients with RRMS, acupuncture appeared to improve patients’ scores on a test of their ability to walk 25 feet (Criado, Santos, Machado, Gonçalves, & Greten, 2017).
 Another study integrated acupuncture into eight group wellness sessions that were administered to women with MS. The researchers found that the women’s fatigue, stress, pain, depression, anxiety, and sleep issues decreased significantly, while their quality of life and ability to care for themselves improved significantly (Becker, Stuifbergen, Schnyer, Morrison, & Henneghan, 2017).
 This research points to the importance of holistic health approaches for people with MS and a possible role of acupuncture in improving symptoms.

 Ginkgo, a tree species that has been used as an herbal remedy in traditional Chinese medicine, has been evaluated in several clinical trials with mixed results.
 One small study showed that 240 milligrams of ginkgo extract daily for a month improved fatigue among 22 people with MS (Johnson et al., 2006).
 A small study of 38 people with MS suggested that 240 milligrams of ginkgo daily for three months may improve some aspects of cognition.
 However, when the same research group conducted a larger study of 120 people with MS a few years later, they found that 240 milligrams of daily ginkgo did not improve cognitive function (J. Lovera et al., 2007; J. F. Lovera et al., 2012).
-Other studies have assessed whether ginkgo helps reduce MS disease activity with mixed results, so further clinical research is needed to determine if and how ginkgo may beneficial to MS patients (Mojaverrostami, Bojnordi, Ghasemi-Kasman, Ebrahimzadeh, & Hamidabadi, 2018).
+Other studies have assessed whether ginkgo helps reduce MS disease activity with mixed results, so further clinical research is needed to determine if and how ginkgo may be beneficial to MS patients (Mojaverrostami, Bojnordi, Ghasemi-Kasman, Ebrahimzadeh, & Hamidabadi, 2018).

 Ginseng has been researched for its ability to help with various neurodegenerative diseases, such as Parkinson’s and Alzheimer’s, with promising findings from preclinical studies demonstrating its antioxidant and anti-inflammatory effects (Cho, 2012).
 The majority of clinical research has been on ginseng’s ability to enhance physical performance, and these studies have largely been done on healthy adults.
 One small study of people with MS showed that 250 milligrams taken twice daily for three months improved fatigue and quality of life (Etemadifar et al., 2013).
 Much more research is needed on ginseng for people with MS patients before recommendations for use can be made.

 For people with MS who experience pain, muscle stiffness, or spasms, cannabis may be useful.
 Nabiximols, a mucosal spray that contains equal parts THC and CBD, has been used in US clinical trials of patients with MS and has been approved in some countries for MS-associated spasticity.
-A 2010 meta-analysis of 666 MS patients found that Sativex (a brand of nabiximol containing 2.7 milligrams of THC and 2.5 milligrams of CBD) reduced spasticity and had few side effects (Wade, Collin, Stott, & Duncombe, 2010).
-Smoking cannabis may also have benefits, as a small study of thirty people with MS found that those who smoked five puffs of a cannabis cigarette containing 4 percent THC had a reduction in muscle pain and spasticity (Corey-Bloom et al., 2012).
+A 2010 meta-analysis of 666 MS patients found that Sativex (a brand of nabiximols containing 2.7 milligrams of THC and 2.5 milligrams of CBD) reduced spasticity and had few side effects (Wade, Collin, Stott, & Duncombe, 2010).
+Smoking cannabis may also have benefits, as a small study of 30 people with MS found that those who smoked five puffs of a cannabis cigarette containing 4 percent THC had a reduction in muscle pain and spasticity (Corey-Bloom et al., 2012).